apjanke/so-you-wanna-code/docs/index.md

 The intent is for this to act as a cheap DIY introduction to programming for self-learners, which could prepare you for further self-study or as a head start on a more formal "boot camp" or other training program.
 It's also a way to get a taste of what programming is like, so you can decide if it's for you before you commit the time and money to do a formal training program.

+The goal of this program is to set you on the path toward getting a boring, stable programming job at a boring, stable company.
+It will not make you a computer artist or sooper hacker.
+This is aimed at people who have passions in other areas, and want to program in order to get a paycheck to support those other passions and, you know, food and a roof over your head.

 This program is centered on taking online MOOC ("Massive Open Online Course", like Coursera or edX) courses from well-known providers, supplemented by a significant amount of independent study.

 ## How well will this work?